 Since DPC clinics operate on a flat monthly fee basis, the cost isn’t generally susceptible to large annual premium increases like traditional health insurance.
 Wouldn’t it be nice to avoid the dreaded annual renewal time?
-When a DPC is packaged with something like a self-funded plan, high-deductible health plan, or medical cost sharing plan, the overall cost savings for employers can be significant when compared to a conventional copay driven health plan.
+When a DPC is packaged with something like a self-funded plan, high-deductible health plan, or medical cost-sharing plan, the overall cost savings for employers can be significant when compared to a conventional copay-driven health plan.

 Better benefits = better retention.

 The monthly rate most DPC clinics charge is incredibly reasonable and can help both large and small companies expand the benefits they offer their employees.
 Larger companies are able to expand their benefits package to include unlimited access to doctors with no copays.
 Small companies, who may not be able to provide health insurance coverage at all, are able to deliver valuable healthcare benefits to their employees.
-No matter what size business we’re talking, this helps to attract and retain quality employees.
+No matter what size business we’re talking about, this helps to attract and retain quality employees.

 Less sick days.

 Because DPC members can more often than not grab same-day or next-day appointments, it can be considerably easier and quicker for employees to see their practitioner when issues come up.
 And, because there are no copays or deductibles, they are more likely to actually make appointments when they need to.
 Ultimately, this results in happier, healthier employees missing less time at work.

 If you’re interested in learning more or finding a DPC clinic near you, these resources can help you locate a direct primary care clinic in your area: